 To Determine Your Return On Investment Of Retail Sales Training:

 Look at your key performance indicators (KPIs)

 Look at the cost of your training program for one year.

-Look at how much your training would have to lift sales to breakeven.
+Look at how much your sales training program would have to lift sales to breakeven.